Newly available data on lightning activity within clouds gives NWS, NASA and the military better warnings about severe weather.

-Seamless integration lets organizations move data in and out of Hadoop for improved business intelligence and analytics.
+Attunity's software for file replication lets organizations rapidly move data in and out of Hadoop and the cloud.

 Picking criminal cases to investigate and prosecute can be a subtle, subjective process, former special agent John A. Cassara writes.
 Analytics software can help prosecutors make the right choice.